RaidOuahioune/Markov-Chain-For-Music-Generation/readme.md

 The model takes an ordered sequence of pitches and calculate the frequency of each 2 consecutive pairs to infer the transition matrix from one state to another.

-# He is a recording for the original music